dangeles/dangeles.github.io/_posts/2020-11-23-SocialDistancing2.md

 layout: post
 title: What does it mean to socially distance PART 2
 categories: epidemiology pandemic
+author: David
+description: In this post, I set out to study at the heterogeneity in COVID infections across states in the USA.
+We will discover that there is lots of heterogeneity among states.
 ---

 One of the things that bothered me about the previous post was that it did not